brandonowens24/Pre-Trained_Transformers/report.md

 My dataset needed to be tokenized according to the models already set up tokenization, split into training and testing, and applied to an AutoSequence Classifier.
 It was then applied to a trainer and eventually ran on the testing dataset to compute the desired F1 Scores.

 ## Zero-Shot Classification
-For zero-shot classification I utilized two zero-shot models that were fine-tuned on something outside of my own dataset.
+For zero-shot classification I utilized two zero-shot models also found on Huggingface.

 * [**BART**](https://huggingface.co/docs/transformers/en/model_doc/bart)
   * BART Large trained on the MNLI dataset